Realtor Reviews, Real Estate Agent Reviews Bla Bla

 With so many reviews online to choose from, it can still be overwhelming when trying to choose a prospective realtor.
 So, one way to narrow this down is to look for reviews from clients who are similar to yourself.
 For example, if you are a first-time buyer, then look for someone who has excellent reviews from other first-time buyers.
 Remember that the needs of a first-time buyer will be different to repeat buyers or people who are looking to downsize.

 You also want to choose a realtor that has the right qualifications, and while this might not be something that people review, it’s still something you need to look out for and not solely rely on the reviews.
 Are they a member of the National Association of Realtors (NAR)?
 If so, this means that they have formally agreed to abide by the group’s code of ethics.
 Perhaps they have certifications in particular areas of real estate; this could be: A CRS (Certified Residential Specialist) which means they have completed additional training in handling residential real estate.
-The ABR (Accredited Buyer’s Representative) which means they have completed additional training in representing buyers in transactions.
+The ABR (Accredited Buyer’s Representative) means they have completed additional training in representing buyers in transactions.
 Or the SRES (Seniors Real Estate Specialist) which means they have completed training aimed at helping buyers and sellers aged 50 and older.
+Click for more information on real estate agents Orangeville.
 So again, look for one which is right for you and what you’re looking for.

 Research as much as you can